TeaspoonTDA/teaspoon/docs/_sources/F_PD.rst.txt

 	>>> fig = feature_PI['figures']

 The algorithm will return two images as shown in :numref:`PI_Example`.
+An example notebook is also available.

 .. _PI_Example: